socom-coding/league-ranking-service/README.md

     1: Capture Results
     2: View Ranking Table

+NOTE:

+    The client and service package builds must correspond to map to the basepaths of the environments.

   dev profile:

-    Note: to run the dev profile, build using the following command: mvn package -P dev or,
+    Note: to run the dev profile, build using the following command: mvn clean install -P dev or,
       specify dev in the run configuration "Active Profiles"

   API: